Leaving feedburner only takes a few simple steps.

 Click on “feed details”.
 Make sure the feed address in the “original” feed is where you want your FeedBurner address to redirect to (e.g. http://example.com/feed/podcast/).
 Click “Save Feed Details” if you made any changes.

 Make sure you check the box that says “With permanent redirection” and hit “Delete Feed”.
 This will put in a permanent 301 redirect to your own feed.

-Note: All feedreaders, podcatchers, directories and devices should follow the redirect.
+Note: All feed readers, podcatchers, directories and devices will follow the redirect.